|World Cup 2010|

 FW: Beb Bakhuys

 In his club career, Bakhuys played for HBS, Zwolsche AC, Zac and VVV.
 He alsop had a spell with THOR in his native Dutch East Indies while working for the Bataafsche Petroleum Maatschappij in Surabaya.
-He became the second Dutch player to play outside of the country when he signed as a professional contract for FC Metz in 1937, in a move which ended his international career.
-Bakhuys scored 28 goals in 23 games for the Dutch national team.
+He became the second Dutch player to play abroad when he joined FC Metz in 1937, in a move which ended his international career.
+Bakhuys scored 28 goals in 23 games for the Holland.
 He represented them at the 1934 World Cup.

 FW: Eddy de Neve